BarabaraLee/Web-Calculator-Convertor/README.md

 2. Currency convertor.

-Note: check figures for functionalities of the web applications.
+Note: check the figures to learn the functionalities of the web applications.